audrenbdb/angular-particlesjs/README.md

 ## Usage

 - Copy this directive.
-- Import it into your app modules.
+- Import it into your app modules `declarations` array.
 - Inside the div you want to cover with particles, add a canvas element with `repulse-particles` directive such as :

 ```